sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
-- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than bloated Netlify CMS (1.5 MB) and Decap CMS (1.8 MB)[^57][^64].
+- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (a Netlify CMS fork, 2.6 MB)[^57][^64].
 Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - No typing lag on input widgets, especially within nested lists and objects[^77].
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Using caching and lazy loading techniques.
 A list of repository files is stored locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
-- The upcoming [Svelte 5](https://svelte.dev/blog/svelte-5-release-candidate) upgrade is anticipated to deliver further performance improvements, including accelerated speed and reduced bundle size (50+ KB reduction).
+- The upcoming [Svelte 5](https://svelte.dev/blog/svelte-5-release-candidate) upgrade is anticipated to deliver further performance improvements, including accelerated speed and even smaller bundle size (50+ KB reduction).

 ### Better productivity

 - You can [work with a local Git repository](#working-with-a-local-git-repository) without any extra configuration or proxy server[^26].
-  - Deleting an entry or asset file also deletes the empty enclosing folder, so you don’t have to delete it manually.
   - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc REST API.
   - It also avoids a number of issues, including the 30 MB file size limit[^51], an unknown error with `publish_mode`[^75], and an unused `logo_url`[^49].
+  - When you delete an entry or an asset file, the empty folder that contains it is also deleted, so you don’t have to delete it manually.
-- Eliminates some workflow disruptions in the Content Editor:
+- Provides a smoother user experience in the Content Editor:
   - A local backup of an entry draft is automatically created without interruption by a confirmation dialog, which annoys users and can cause a page navigation problem if dismissed[^106].
 The backup can then be reliably restored without unexpected overwriting[^85].
   - Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
   - The editor closes automatically when an entry is saved.